avid-technology/nsml-sequence-linking-example/README.md

 }
 ```

-Second, you need to update your NSML for the story.
+Next, you need to update your NSML for the story.

 To anchor the element to the story you need to add some tags to nsml.